 “The goal of our living shoreline project – and collaboration with Audubon Connecticut - is to restore coastal habitat and preserve what we have, in an effort to help wildlife and coastal communities.”

-This past Earth Day, Sacred Heart University students joined local high school students and other community members to add over 1,500 native plants to various habitats at Stratford Point, part of an Audubon Connecticut Important Bird Area.
+This past Earth Day, Sacred Heart University students joined local high school students and other community members to add over 1,500 native plants to various habitats at the award-winning Stratford Point living shoreline, part of an Audubon Connecticut Important Bird Area.

 900 Black grass (Juncus gerardii) plugs, five Black gum (Nyssa sylvatica) trees, 350 Blue-stemmed Goldenrod (Solidago caesia) flowers and more were added to the coastal forest, open grasslands, and pollinator meadows.
 The plantings covered approximately 1.5 acres.